arinaldi3/StretchGoalsProject/README.md

 - Administrators
 - Yoga Instructors
-- Yoga students looking to take classes from instructors
+- Yoga students looking to take instructed classes

 ## Functionality

 - Users can register as either a student or instructor.

-- Yoga instructors can upload a demo video and create classes consisting of a link to a scheduled livestream.
+- Non-registered users have access to demo videos.

-- Yoga students can find and
+- Yoga instructors can upload a demo video and create classes consisting of a link to their videos.

-  opt into taking classes by providing payment.
+- Yoga students have access to demo videos and are able to sign up for classes.
+A user must be signed up for a class in order to access class videos.

 - An instructor has a expertise tier (1-4) based on amount of views their classess have and average views.